StefH/Portable.ConcurrentDictionary/README.md

 This is a backport from System.Collections.Concurrent.ConcurrentDictionary defined in .NET Core and this library helps supporting frameworks like:
  - Silverlight 5.0
  - Windows Phone Silverlight 8.0
  - Windows Phone Silverlight 8.1
+ - Windows Phone 8.1
+ - Windows 8

 ## ConcurrentDictionary